suchacomic/Mubi-radarr-list/Readme.md

 ## FYI
 + This is my first ever useful (and working) script, so it's sloppy
-+ you'll need to host the output file somewhere as the url field for lists in radarr only accepts suprisingly, urls and not local adresses.
++ you'll need to host the output file somewhere as the url field for lists in radarr only accepts suprisingly, urls and not local adresses. (gists or pastebins work just fine)